Choose the Right Kilimanjaro Route

 Shira Route Overview

-Feature Details
+Feature Shira Route Details

-Route Length – 7 days
+Route duration Usually 7 days

-Highest Point – Uhuru Peak (5,895 m / 19,341 ft)
+Highest point Uhuru Peak, 5,895 m / 19,341 ft

 Shira Route Days and Elevation Profile